 7. Free Quilt Designs and Instructions (to Create an Entire Quilt!)

 If you have a Craftsy subscription (or want one), the included Machine Embroidered Quilt Class gives the designs and instructions to create a gorgeous machine-embroidered hourglass quilt.

 This class was fun for me to watch, featuring applique, reversible piecing, continuous embroidery, continuous applique, and tips for binding!

 8. Quilting Tutorials and Free Designs Through Hatch by Wilcom

-Of course, the sites I’ve mentioned above with quilting design freebies have great designs to purchase.
+Most sites I’ve mentioned above with quilting design freebies also have great designs to purchase.

 They also have their “Stipple!” collection for a fun twist, which features their unique quilt-applique-piece method.
-This method is a quilt-as-you-go like I described a little earlier.
+This method is a quilt-as-you-go as I described a little earlier.